slu4coder/Arduino-Nano-PC/README.md

-# Squeezing Blood from a Stone: The Arduino Nano Personal Computer
+# Squeezing Blood from a Stone: The Arduino Nano "Personal Computer"

 I am pushing the limits of how much you can get out of a single Arduino Nano and as few as possible additional logic.
 Sketches and schematics of my minimalistic 'Arduino Nano Personal Computer' featuring: